COST GUIDES

 What is the average cost of a water softener in the UK?

-How much does it cost to install a water softener?
+How much does it cost to install a water softener in the UK?

 How much does a water softener cost to run per year?

-That's tricky to say, as it all depends on the size of the system and type.
+How much it costs to run a water softener each year all depends on the size of the system and type.
 For instance, systems using electricity may cost you ever so slightly more to run.
 Don't forget to factor in the cost of water softener salt.
 The average cost is around £15 per month.

 What are the maintenance costs for a water softener?

+For a one-off annual service of a water softener, you're looking at paying in the region of £99.
+But if you have an annual service booked as part of a subscription, it could be as little as £65 per year.
 An annual service by a specialist is important to ensure your water softener system ticks along at its optimal best.
-For a one-off annual service, you're looking at paying in the region of £99.
-But if you have an annual service booked as part of a subscription, it could be as little as £65per year.

 Is it cheaper to rent or buy a water softener?

-That depends on the type of model you choose.
-Don't forget, regardless of whether you're renting or buying a water softener, you'll still need to pay for the installation cost of £350.
+Whether it's cheaper to rent or buy a water softener depends on the type of model you choose.
+Regardless of whether you're renting or buying a water softener, you'll still need to pay for the installation cost of £350.
 However, if you're renting, this cost can often be wrapped up in the monthly rental to help spread the cost.

 How long does a water softener last?

-Premium brands like Harvey and Kinetico can last for 15 to 20 years with proper care.
+Premium water softener brands like Harvey and Kinetico can last for 15 to 20 years with proper care.
 Meanwhile, a budget system has a lifespan of approximately eight to 12 years.

 Can I install a water softener myself?

-While there's nothing stopping you from installing it yourself, we wouldn't recommend it.
+While there's nothing stopping you from installing a water softener yourself, we wouldn't recommend it.
 Many systems need an electrical supply, and if you don't have experience working with electrical wiring, this could be dangerous.
-It could also invalidate your warranty.
+It could also invalidate the system's warranty.

 Share this article: